Bryan De La Cruz Player Props: Marlins vs. Braves

 Bryan De La Cruz At The Plate

-- De La Cruz is batting .297 with five doubles, two home runs and six walks.
+- De La Cruz is hitting .295 with five doubles, two home runs and six walks.

-- Among the qualifying batters in baseball, he ranks 34th in batting average, 77th in on-base percentage, and 75th in slugging.
+- Among qualified hitters in baseball, he ranks 32nd in batting average, 82nd in on-base percentage, and 80th in slugging.

-- In four games this season (19.0%), De La Cruz has picked up an RBI, including two games with multiple runs batted in.
+- In five games this year (22.7%), De La Cruz has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least once seven times this year (33.3%), including one multi-run game.
+- He has scored at least one run seven times this year (31.8%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.